-THE FRAUDS ON THE CITY BANKS .- The final examination of Anderson and Saward took place on Wednesday, when the Lord Mayor committed them for trial.
+THE FRAUDS ON THE CITY BANKS .--- The final examination of Anderson and Saward took place on Wednesday, when the Lord Mayor committed them for trial.
 The convict Salt Hardwicke, in giving his evidence, asserted that he was innocent of the robbery for which he was transported.
-He added :-- " It was always part of my scheme to represent myself as a respectable man.
-I represented myself as a colonial trader, and I was one.
+He added :-- " It was always part of my scheme to represent myself as a respectable man. represented myself as a colonial trader, and I was one.
 I had land in Australia.
 I was not in England when Markham was tried.
 When I heard that he had been innocently convicted, Anderson, Saward, Attwell, a man named Thomas Smith, and myself, met and subscribed a sovereign each for his wife.
 The 51. was given to Attwell to leave for her at a public-house, the landlord of which has since told me that he gave her the money.
 I reasoned with Anderson for not trying to get Markham acquitted, upon which Saward said that 'that wouldn't do, as he (Anderson) might draw himself into it.'
 (Sensation.)
 I knew Edward Agar (the approver in the late bullion robbery case) through Saward, with whom I first became acquainted about twenty-five or twenty-six years ago.
-He was always known as 'Jom, the penman.'
+He was always known as 'Jem, the penman.'
 I do not want to make myself appear better than I am, but Saward was known, for years after I first became acquainted with him, to be carrying skeleton keys through the city for a gang of burglars when they wanted them for a night.
 I cannot say that I corrupted Saward."
 (Laughter.)

+PETTY WORKHOUSE TYRANNY.-The lessee of the Bath theatre kindly offered to admit the children of the Angelo Linford, who was convicted of stealing a quan- workhouse gratuitously to a day performance of the

-MIDDLESEX SESSIONS .- The February general sessions commenced on Monday, when the first persons tried were John Murphy and George Porter, two very young men, who were indicted for stealing a cash-box from the bar of a public-house in Wapping, in the midst of some confusion caused by one of them pretending to be in a fit.
-They were found Guilty, and, being known bad characters, were sentenced each to four years' penal two youths (ticket-of-leave holders) for stealing three gold rings from a shop-a charge to which they pleaded Guilty; and the same sentence was passed on Thomas Leebridge (also a ticket-of-leave convict) for stealing a watch from the person.-Michael Cummins, a miserablelooking youth, pleaded Guilty to stealing some beef from a shop.
+MIDDLESEX SESSIONS. - The February general sessions commenced on Monday, when the first persons tried were John Murphy and George Porter, two very young men, who were indicted for stealing a cash-box from the bar of a public-house in Wapping, in the midst of some confusion caused by one of them pretending to be in a fit.
+They were found Guilty, and, being known bad characters, were sentenced each to four years' penal 152 servitude.-Six years' penal servitude was adjudged to ; tained the body of a policeman who had just died of a two youths (ticket-of-leave holders) for stealing three gold rings from a shop-a charge to which they pleaded Guilty; and the same sentence was passed on Thomas Leebridge (also a ticket-of-leave convict) for stealing a watch from the person.-Michael Cummins, a miserablelooking youth, pleaded Guilty to stealing some beeffrom a shop.
 He said he did it through want, as he had been three times on that day refused assistance at the workhouse.
-It was stated in court that famishing creatures were constantly being turned away from the workhouse, and being driven by starvation into theft.
-The prisoner added that his parents were "too great a pair of drunkards" to help him; in fact, they had turned him out.
+It was stated in court that famishing creatures were constantly being turned away from the workhouse. and being driven by starvation into theft.
+The prisoner added that his parents were " too great a pair of drunkards" to help him; in fact, they had turned him out.
 He was sentenced to twelve months' hard labour.

-ATTEMPTED MURDER AT DARTMOOR PRISON. -- A young man, nineteen years of age, a convict at Dartmoor Prison, has made an attempt to murder one of the warders by striking him on the head with a spade.
+ATTEMPTED MURDER AT DARTMOOR PRISON. - A young man, nineteen years of age, a convict at Dartmoor Prison, has made an attempt to murder one of the warders by striking him on the head with a spade.
 It is but a short time since a similar crime was committed at the same place.